Southeastern

 This is recorded as a false alarm.
 A few are normal.
 A high false-alarm rate indicates reactive pressing rather than accurate detection.

-Is the Vigilance Test the same at all UK operators?
+Is the Vigilance Test used across UK operators?

-Yes.
-The WAFV is the standardised assessment used under RSSB RIS-3751-TOM across all UK train operating companies.
+The WAFV is the standardised assessment used under RSSB RIS-3751-TOM, followed by most GB mainline train operating companies, though exact assessments can vary by operator.

 Can you actually improve at the Vigilance Test with practice?